Skip to main content

 An AgentGenerator swaps the pipeline for a conversational Agent, with optional KnowledgeBase retrieval context.
 Same run / run_and_wait flow.

 input_mapping direction.
-Keys are the Pipeline/Agent input names; values are the table-column names the engine reads for each row.
+Keys are the Pipeline/Agent input names; values are the table-column names read for each row.
 So {"vendor_name": "vendor"} means “send the value of the vendor column into the vendor_name input.”

 This example assumes vendor-summarizer, vendor-risk-reviewer, and vendor-policies already exist in your account.
 Build them via the Pipeline / Agent / Knowledge Base SDKs (or the platform UI) first, or swap the names for objects you already have.